Frequently Asked Questions

 Where does MPI work?

-Our U.S. campus chapters hold Spring Break trips to our sites in Nicaragua and Ecuador as well as other locations in Latin America.
+Our U.S. campus chapters hold short term trips to our site in Ecuador as well as other locations in Latin America.

 Our administrative office is located in Orlando, Florida.